Image: Northern School of Contemporary Dance

 In this section you will find policies relating to Conservatoire institutional strategy.

-The Conservatoire’s Strategic Plan for 2013-18 focuses on four strategic aims: Inspirational Learning, Sharing the Benefits, Create Resilience, and Do Something Extraordinary.
+The Conservatoire’s Strategic Plan for 2019-24 focuses on five strategic aims:

 Please see below for policies relating to widening access and equality and diversity.